gaurav1246/Flutter-Assignment/README.md

-Question 2:
+Task 2: Fibonacci Series Application
-Write a simple application using a recursive function that accepts a value (integer) and returns the fibonacci value at that position in the series.
-The application should be performant at scale to handle larger numbers without slowing down exponentially.
+Write a simple application using a recursive function to find the Fibonacci value at a given position.
+Ensure the application is performant at scale to handle larger numbers without slowing down exponentially.

-In this question, we have used recursive function to find factorial of the number.
-For larger number, facotrial value will be too large so we are showing infinity sign in that place.
+For larger numbers, the factorial value will be too large, so an infinity sign is displayed.
+Screenshots:

 ![MicrosoftTeams-image (6)](https://github.com/gaurav1246/Flutter-Assignment/assets/16500290/2780f902-04d5-4e06-bcbf-181b5e711ae8)
 ![MicrosoftTeams-image (1)](https://github.com/gaurav1246/Flutter-Assignment/assets/16500290/1755e694-92a8-406d-b9b6-3be8f42c8fb0)